Is eating insects a taboo?

 Well, your answer will obviously depend on where you come from.
 In some places around the globe eating insects is a norm but to others, it is still very much a taboo.
 In scientific terms, using insects as food it is known as entomophagy.
 It is not what we normally see with the daring Bear Grylls in the wild, on documentaries.
 This one means having insects as pretty much a feature in the menu.
 Entomophagy has been touted as the answer to the world hunger problem by many.
 Some researchers have even projected that virtually everyone on the planet will be feeding on insects within the next half a century or so.
 Now, if this is the is a target, then there is work to do to break past the taboos curtailing the practice.
 Let’s delve in deeper.

-If you are not into bugs then it might come as a surprise to you that there are over 1900 edible species among insects!
-This is according to research done by Wageningen University in the Netherlands in conjunction with UN's Food and Agriculture Organization (FAO).
+research done by Wageningen University in the Netherlands in conjunction with UN's Food and Agriculture Organization (FAO).
 What’s even more interesting is that the practice is actually common in many parts of the globe especially Southeast Asia, Oceania, southern Africa, Central America and the northern part of South America.
 The research also established that beetles are the leading as a delicacy followed by the likes of caterpillars, bees, wasps and ants, grasshoppers, locusts, crickets, cicadas, leafhoppers, plant hoppers, scale insects and true bug among other.

+Which countries are eating insects?
 Of course, the favorite insects on the menu vary from the place to place.
 In Mexico for example, you will find ants eggs soaked in butter, chocolate- covered locusts and candy-covered worms.
 The same can be said of a country like Brazil and the Netherlands where it is common to find ants and mealworms being spiced up with chocolate.
 Larvae are something huge in parts of China where some people love them roasted or fried.
 Africa has also embraced entomophagy for long.
 In fact, the practice is more common in Africa than in any other part of the world.
 Bugs like termites, caterpillars, crickets and many others have been part of the menu for ages.
 Entomophagy in Africa is dominant in countries like the Democratic Republic of the Congo, Congo, the Central African Republic, Cameroon, Uganda, Zambia, Zimbabwe, Nigeria, and South Africa.

-It is estimated that over 2 billion people eat bugs around the world but organizations like UN’s FAO are pushing for more.
-FAO estimates that the global population will hit around 9 billion by 2050 and they believe diversification of the food sources to include more of insects could be the remedy.
+estimates that the global population will hit around 9 billion by 2050 and they believe diversification of the food sources to include more of insects could be the remedy.
 There are some hurdles though and one of them is breaking taboos engrained in some countries and people.

 The taboo Of Eating Insects